 The sustainable management of wild Pirarucu, essential for the maintenance of the environment and for riverside communities, is divided into several stages.
-One of them is planning and evaluation, one of the most important spheres of decision-making in the process that, for some time, had predominantly male participation.
+One of them is planning and evaluation, one of the most important decision-making spheres in the process that, for some time, had predominantly male participation.
 But this reality is changing.

 Riverside women have always participated in all productive activities in the territory and have been present in subsistence and commercial fishing.
 However, the remuneration for their efforts only came after the communities were organized to manage the pirarucu.
 Now, fostering development and supporting autonomy are transforming this perspective.

 An action by the Juruá Institute in partnership with the Association of Agroextractivist Residents of Baixo Médio Juruá (AMAB), supported female participation in a new stage of management.
 The initiative aimed at training riverside women in counting how to handle arapaima and empowering women so that they can participate in more stages of the process.

 The workshop took place in September and had the participation of 36 women.
 In three days of activities, the students participated in a theoretical immersion in the counting process, to clarify doubts and put into practice the methodology learned, which is essential to guarantee the sustainability of the management. know more here.

 Incentive to financial autonomy

 Female participation in the Middle Juruá Territory Program (PTMJ), coordinated by Sitawi, is not limited to managing arapaima.
 In addition to being involved in all production chains in the territory and playing a key role in household management and community engagement, the riverside communities also have their own business initiatives.
 For example, working with artisanal soap making, extraction of vegetable oils, production of handicrafts and many other activities.